Print and PDF Options

 Parliament and Parties in Canada

-A critical introduction to the development of public policy and the exercise of political power in Canada, concentrating on political management in the context of Parliament and political parties.
+A critical introduction to the exercise of political power in Canada, concentrating on political management in the context of Parliament and political parties.

 Includes: Experiential Learning Activity